catalyst-cloud/catalystcloud-docs/source/cloud-orchestration.rst

   interfaces, security groups, security group rules, auto-scaling rules, etc.

 The following example illustrates how to create a stack using Heat.
-Note that parameters specified in the HOT template without a default value must be passed using the ``--parameter`` argument.
-You can pass multiple parameters by seperating them with a semicolon.
+Note that parameters specified in the HOT without a default value must be passed using the ``--parameter`` argument.
+You can pass multiple parameters by separating them with a semicolon.

 .. code-block:: bash